 The new $6.4 million water treatment system was connected to the Borroloola reticulation network in September 2018.

-A 16-week validation and testing period is currently underway to ensure the water produced by the water treatment plant is meeting design specifications to improve the overall mineral balance and enhance disinfection of water before it goes to local homes and businesses
+A 16-week validation and testing period was undertaken to ensure the water produced by the water treatment plant met design specifications to improve the overall mineral balance and enhance disinfection of water before going to local homes and businesses.

 New water treatment processes